axsh/openvnet/docs/InstallGuide.md

 * network-mode

 The mode of the network to create.
-Use `virtual` in case of creating virtual network.
+We are currently creating the virtual network (10.100.0.0/24) mentioned in the figure at the top of this guide.
+That is why we specify `virtual` here.

 #### Interface

 ```
-# ./bin/vnctl interfaces add --uuid if-inst1 --mode vif --owner-datapath-uuid dp-test1 --mac-address 10:54:ff:00:00:01 --network-uuid nw-test1 --ipv4-address 10.100.0.10 --port-name inst1
+# vnctl interfaces add --uuid if-inst1 --mode vif --owner-datapath-uuid dp-test1 --mac-address 10:54:ff:00:00:01 --network-uuid nw-test1 --ipv4-address 10.100.0.10 --port-name inst1
-# ./bin/vnctl interfaces add --uuid if-inst2 --mode vif --owner-datapath-uuid dp-test1 --mac-address 10:54:ff:00:00:02 --network-uuid nw-test1 --ipv4-address 10.100.0.11 --port-name inst2
+# vnctl interfaces add --uuid if-inst2 --mode vif --owner-datapath-uuid dp-test1 --mac-address 10:54:ff:00:00:02 --network-uuid nw-test1 --ipv4-address 10.100.0.11 --port-name inst2
 ```

 * mode

-The mode of the interface. `vif` must be specified if a virtual machine is supposed to have this.
+The mode of the interface.
+If a virtual or physical device is attached to the Open vSwitch, it is going to be associated to an entry in `vif` mode.
+(There are other criteria to associate.
+Checking the mode is one of them.)

 * owner-datapath-uuid